What is Process Art and why is it important?

 - will embrace experimentation and mistakes as part of the learning process.

-As much as process art is age appropriate and engaging for young makers, parents and educators generally find that process art is easier to facilitate than product-focussed art lessons.
+As much as process art is age appropriate and engaging toddlers and preschoolers, parents and early childhood educators generally find that it is easier to facilitate than product-focussed art lessons because it aligns naturally with child development.

 Here are a few reasons why: